AlexCooksey2651/phase-2-final-project/README.md

 # Welcome to SharkAid!
 #### Alex Cooksey Phase 2 - Final Project

+NOTE: Please access the `db.json` file [here](https://github.com/AlexCooksey2651/sharkaid-json-server).
+In order for the fetch requests to work properly in this project, the backend should be loaded at [http://localhost:3000/sharks](http://localhost:3000/sharks).

 ## Functional Description:

 SharkAid is a web app designed to help users learn more about sharks and steps they can take to support the protection of sharks and, more generally, ocean conservation.